proyecto26/awesome-jsgames/README.md

 ### VR
 - [Back to Space](https://js13kgames.com/entries/back-to-space) - 40 Years ago we thought we had defeated them.
 But they are back!
 Now it's up to you!

+### Web Components
+- [Scroll!](https://github.com/ZeevKatz/scroll) - A Face to Face fighting game for mobile that you can play in your browser.

 ---

 <p align="center">